abhi3700/My_Learning-Rust/tuts/traits/README.md

 ## About

+- <u>Definition</u>: A trait in Rust is a collection of methods that can be implemented by structs or other traits.
+Traits are similar to interfaces in other languages, but they can also provide `default` method implementations.
 - In Rust, there is no concept of "inheriting" the properties of a struct.
 Instead, when you are designing the relationship between objects do it in a way that one's functionality is defined by an interface (a trait in Rust).
 This promotes **composition over inheritance**, which is considered more useful and easier to extend to larger projects.
 - For defining attributes, use `struct`, `enum`.
 But, for behavior, define everything in `traits` like an `interface` i.e. w/o definition (in Solidity, Java).
 - `trait` name is supposed to be written in CamelCase.